 (Keep in mind that the Rule of Eights only applies to timed codes that have 15 minutes listed as the “usual time” in the operational definition of the code.)

 Does assessment and management time count toward the 8-Minute Rule?

 Often, therapists make the mistake of omitting assessment and management time when counting billable minutes.
-However, according to John Wallace, WebPT’s Chief Business Development Officer of Revenue Cycle Management (RCM), CPT codes actually do make allowances for assessment and management time.
+However, according to John Wallace, WebPT’s SVP of Revenue Cycle Management, CPT codes actually do make allowances for assessment and management time.
 That time includes “all the things you have to do to deliver an intervention,” such as:

 - assessing the patient prior to performing a hands-on intervention;

 - assessing the patient’s response to the intervention;